-Canon 5D Mark III versus Nikon D4S
+Canon 5D Mark III vs Nikon D4S

-The Canon EOS 5D Mark III and the Nikon D4S are two professional cameras that were revealed to the public, respectively, in March 2012 and February 2014.
+The Canon EOS 5D Mark III and the Nikon D4S are two professional cameras that were announced, respectively, in March 2012 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 16.2 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 16.2 MP.